General

 Applications from First Peoples or First Peoples-led groups will be assessed in alignment with Aboriginal self-determination by an assessment panel of First Peoples creative industries peers.

-Applications in the Deaf and Disabled stream and the General stream that contain First Peoples activity or Indigenous Cultural Intellectual Property may be reviewed by a cultural protocol review panel of First Peoples creative industries peers.
+Applications in the Deaf and Disabled stream and the General stream that contain First Peoples activity or Indigenous Cultural Intellectual Property (ICIP) may be reviewed by a cultural protocol review panel of First Peoples creative industries peers.

 Will the First Peoples stream be open to non-First Peoples applicants that wish to present Indigenous Cultural Intellectual Property (ICIP) in partnership with First Peoples creatives?

 No. The First Peoples stream is specifically for applications led by First Peoples.
-For non-First Peoples-led applications wishing to collaborate with First Peoples to present First Peoples stories, culture or ICIP, please apply through the General or Deaf and Disabled creative streams.
+For non-First Peoples-led applications wishing to collaborate with First Peoples to present First Peoples stories, culture or ICIP, please apply through the General or Deaf and Disabled creatives streams.

 How will this program support Deaf and Disabled people in the creative industries?